In Depth Baby Product Reviews Led by a Pediatrician

 Recline Adjustment

-The seat has a tight window of the acceptable angle it will allow, and there aren't many subtle variations in the four levels offered by the recline adjustment.
+The seat has a limited acceptable installation angle, and there aren't many subtle variations in the four levels of the recline adjustment.
 We often fell outside the range, with the adjustment doing little more than putting us outside the range in the other direction.
-Adjustment is a grey button on the foot of the base that you press and then help the “foot” lower or raise into one of the four positions.
+Adjustment is a grey button on the foot of the base that you press to help the “foot” lower or raise into one of the four positions.

 uppababy mesa v2 - the mesa v2 uses the european belt path system.